The Principal and the Pauper: Production

 "The Principal and the Pauper" was the last episode of The Simpsons written by Ken Keeler, who also pitched the original idea for the episode.
 Many fans believe the episode is based on the story of Martin Guerre or the 1993 film Sommersby.
 According to animation director Steve Moore, one of the working titles for the episode was "Skinnersby".
 However, Keeler has said he was inspired by the Tichborne Case of nineteenth-century England.
 The episode's official title is a reference to the book The Prince and the Pauper by Mark Twain.

 Producers Bill Oakley and Josh Weinstein were excited about the episode because Principal Skinner was one of their favorite characters.
 The pair had already written the season five episode "Sweet Seymour Skinner's Baadasssss Song", which was an in-depth study of the character.
 Oakley said he and Weinstein "spent a month immersed in the mind of Seymour Skinner" to prepare that episode, and from that point forward, took every opportunity to "tinker with [Skinner's] personality and his backstory and his homelife".

 Describing the real Seymour Skinner, Keeler remarked, "It would have been easy to make him a really horrible, nasty, dislikeable guy, but we didn't do that.
-We made him just not quite right, not quite Skinner, and a little bit off."
+We made him just not quite right, not quite Skinner, and a little bit off".
 Bill Oakley said the idea behind the character was that he "just lacked pizzazz".
-The producers selected Martin Sheen to voice the character because they admired his performance in Apocalypse Now and felt his voice would be appropriate for a Vietnam veteran.
+The producers selected Martin Sheen to voice the character because they admired his performance in the 1979 film Apocalypse Now and felt his voice would be appropriate for a Vietnam War veteran.

 Keeler borrowed the name Armin Tamzarian from a claims adjuster who had assisted him after a car accident when he moved to Los Angeles.
 However, the real Armen Tamzarian (now a California Superior Court Judge) was unaware his name was being used until after the episode aired.
 Keeler said he later received a "curtly phrased" letter from Tamzarian, who wanted to know why his name appeared in the episode.
 Keeler feared he would face legal troubles, but afterwards, Tamzarian explained that he was simply curious and did not intend to scare anyone.